Learn - Transactions

 This applies whether the transaction was typed in by hand or arrived from a bank match.
 Inside this dialog the two are recorded the same way and edited the same way.

 Why is a bank-imported transaction editable here at all?
 Because the description the bank sends is sometimes the merchant’s terminal code rather than the name you would recognize (“SQ* MAINSTREET PIZZA” instead of “Mainstreet Pizza”), and you may want to clean it up so History reads cleanly later.
-Editing the amount or the date is also possible, but treat that as a last resort: your bank is the source of truth for what actually happened, and an edit here makes the app’s record disagree with the bank’s.
-The next bank pull will not overwrite your edit, because the dedup that keeps the same imported line from landing twice (described below) is keyed by the original bank values, not by what is on the row right now.
+Editing the amount or the date is also possible, but treat that as a last resort: your bank’s record is the one to trust, and an edit here makes the app’s record disagree with the bank’s.
+The next bank pull will not overwrite your edit, because the duplicate check that keeps the same imported transaction from landing twice (described below) is keyed by the original bank values, not by what is on the row right now.

 Deleting a transaction